 We use derivative financial instruments to achieve a more predictable cash flow from our oil and natural gas production by reducing our exposure to price fluctuations.
-Additionally, we use derivative financial instruments in the form of interest rate swaps to mitigate interest rate exposure on our borrowings under our credit facility.

 We account for all our open derivatives as mark-to-market activities.
 All derivative instruments are recorded in the consolidated balance sheets as either an asset or a liability measured at fair value with changes in fair value recognized in earnings.
-All of our open derivatives are effective as economic hedges of our commodity price or interest rate exposure.
+All of our open derivatives are effective as economic hedges of our commodity price exposure.
 These contracts are accounted for using the mark-to-market accounting method.
-Using this method, the contracts are carried at their fair value on our consolidated balance sheets under the captions "Risk management assets" and "Risk management liabilities."
-We recognize all unrealized and realized gains and losses related to these contracts on our consolidated statements of operations under the caption "Oil sales" or "Natural gas sales" and settled interest rate swaps as "Interest expense."
+Using this method, the contracts are carried at their fair value on our consolidated balance sheets as either short-term or long-term assets or liabilities based on their anticipated settlement date.
+We recognize all unrealized and realized gains and losses related to these contracts on our consolidated statements of operations under the caption "Oil sales" or "Natural gas sales."